4 Reasons to Start Eating Turmeric ASAPArticle posted in: Nutrition

 According to Medical News Today, the ingredient in turmeric that makes it so coveted is curcumin, which has strong biological properties.
 In traditional Indian medicine, turmeric is used for a variety of ailments, such as chronic pain and inflammation.
 Only in recent times has this plant reached the study labs of Western medicine, where it is being looked at for its pain-relieving and healing properties.

 Turmeric is considered a Free Food on the South Beach Diet plan, meaning you can enjoy it in unlimited quantities.
-We’ve come up with a list of reasons why (and how) you should incorporate turmeric into your keto friendly diet!
+We’ve come up with a list of reasons why (and how) you should incorporate turmeric into your low-carb diet!

 Here are four amazing health benefits of turmeric: